certtools/intelmq/docs/User-Guide.md

 To configure a new BOT, you need to define it first in `startup.conf`.
 Then do the configuration in `runtime.conf` using the bot if.
 Configure source and destination queues in `pipeline.conf`.
+Use the intelmq-manager mentioned above to generate the configuration files if unsure.

 ## Additional Information